mcupak/beacon-adapter-vcf/README.md

 | "beconJsonFile" | Path to a json file that describes this beacon.
 The json file is a serialized representation of a beacon and must meet all the requirements of a normal beacon object. | "/path/to/beacon.json" |
 | "beaconJson" | Json string that describes this beacon | See below |

-Since each vcf file is interpreted as its own dataset, the number of datasets defined in the beaconJson/beaconJsonFile must equal the number of files in the comma seperated list.
-Each file will be associated to a dataset based on its index in the list. i.e the first dataset will be associated with the first vcf file
+Since each VCF file is interpreted as its own dataset, the number of datasets defined in the beaconJson/beaconJsonFile must equal the number of files in the comma seperated list.
+Each file will be associated to a dataset based on its index in the list. i.e the first dataset will be associated with the first VCF file

 ```java